broisnischal/reutil/README.md

 A collection of essential React patterns and utility components.

-## Package Structure

-This project is structured as a monorepo, with the main package located in `packages/reutil`.

 ## Installation

 To use React Utilities in your project, install it via npm: